Anuloma DS Tablet is proprietary polyherbal Ayurvedic medicine from Sagar Pharmaceutical. It is useful in the management of constipation.

 Senna has few side-effects.
 It is a habit-forming laxative.
 It should not be given to children under 12 years old.
 It is used in combination with other warming herbs to protect the digestive fire and to clear Ama.
 It has Carminative, Expectorant, Hepatoprotective, Peristaltic and laxative action.

-Haritaki / Harad / Halelaa siyaah or Chebulic Myrobalan, is used in treatment of for digestive weakness, oedema, dermatosis, urinary diseases, irregular fever and as a blood purifier.
+Haritaki / Harad / Halelaa siyaah or Chebulic Myrobalan is used in the treatment of for the digestive weakness, oedema, dermatosis, urinary diseases, irregular fever and as a blood purifier.
 It has laxative activity.
-Haritaki should not be taken in acute coughs, acute diarrhea, and early stage dysentery.
+Haritaki should not be taken in acute coughs, acute diarrhea, and early-stage dysentery.